 How can a financial plan fit on one-page?

-So how do we create a simple and actionable document, that happens to fit on one-page?
+So, how do we create a simple and actionable one-page plan?

 Here’s how to get started:

 1. Define your Why.

 Ask yourself, Why is money important to you?

 The answer to this question lives on the top of your plan, and acts as your compass.
 It’s the reason you’ll make certain decisions and avoid others.